ailisc97/Milestone_Project_1/README.md

 ### Test Results
 ![Results]()<br>
 Testing results can be found [here](assets/test-results/test-results.xlsx)<br>
-Please note these results are a .xlsx file and will require excel to open the file.<br>
+This results are a .xls file and will need excel to open. <br>
 All Pages were run through the [W3C HTML Validator](https://validator.w3.org/), there was no errors.<br>
 CSS Stylesheet was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri),there was no errors.<br>

-* As a First Time user, I want to easily and quickly navigate the website to learn more about the Leisure Centre.-Testing was completed
+* As a First Time user, I want to easily and quickly navigate the website to learn more about the Leisure Centre.-Testing was completed.- Testing was done to see how easy it is to navigate the website.
-* As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre.
+* As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre. -Testing was done to see how easy it is to see what sports are played in this club.
-* As a First Time user, I want to view the website and content clearly on my mobile device.
+* As a First Time user, I want to view the website and content clearly on my mobile device. -Testing was done to see if it was compatable on all mobile devices.
-* As a First Time user, I want to find ways to follow the Leisure Centre on different social media platforms.
+* As a First Time user, I want to find ways to follow the Leisure Centre on different social media platforms. -Testing was done to see if it was easy to get the social media platforms up.
-* As a First Time user, I want to know the loaction and opening hours of the Centre.
+* As a First Time user, I want to know the loaction and opening hours of the Centre. - Testing was done to see how easy it was to see the location and opening hours.

-* As a Returning user, I want to check the times for any of the swimming or basketball classes.
+* As a Returning user, I want to check the times for any of the swimming or basketball classes. -Testing was done to see what times are the swimming and basketball classes on at.
-* As a Returning user, I want to contact the centre for any questions I have.
+* As a Returning user, I want to contact the centre for any questions I have. -Testing was done to see if questions could be sent to the leisure centre.
-* As a Returning user, I want to know which coach teaches what class.
+* As a Returning user, I want to know which coach teaches what class. -Testing was done to see if it was easy to see what coach tought which class.

-* As a Frequent user, I want to check to see the results and pictures of the new competitions.
+* As a Frequent user, I want to check to see the results and pictures of the new competitions. - Testing was done to see if the carousels showed hte pictures of the new competitions.
-* As a Frequent user, I want to check to see when the next swimming races are on.
+* As a Frequent user, I want to check to see when the next swimming races are on. -Testing was done to see when the next swimming race is on.
-* As a Frequent user, I want to sign up to the Newsletter so I can always be in the loop.
+* As a Frequent user, I want to sign up to the Newsletter so I can always be in the loop. -Testing was done to see if you could sign up to a newslettter.

 ### Issues and Resolutions to issues found during testing
+* Griffith Park Leisure was changed to Girffith Leisure, as on Moto4 the nav bar moved over too much.
+* On images.html the second carousel had to be slightly edited as the buttons of the second carousel was controlling the first carousel, so the buttons were deleted.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Deployment